clock 10 am – 5 pm

 Explore space artifacts from the Apollo era, from astronaut’s space suits to the actual Mercury capsule that carried the first U.S. animal into orbit.
 There’s even a prototype of the Apollo 15 Lunar Lander and a real moon rock!
 Spot your house on our satellite mapping table, climb inside a command module and imagine a safe trip back to Earth, or test your hand at finding the perfect launch window.

 Want to experiment with principles of flight?
-Be sure to check out Launch Lab, located in the Aerospace gallery.
+Be sure to check out Launch Lab, located on the second floor of the Main Building.

 Adult and child in Aerospace gallery using the turntable.